Product-Led SEO Metrics and KPIs: A Guide to Programmable Growth

 • Mixpanel: Offers advanced product analytics, allowing you to track user actions within your product.
 By monitoring user behavior, you can identify popular features, drop-off points, and areas for improvement, informing your SEO strategy.

 • Pendo: A product experience platform that helps you understand how users engage with your product, gather feedback, and guide users to value.
-Although the provided context gives a "Gateway time-out" error, Pendo is a valuable one-stop-shop for product-led companies.
+Pendo is a valuable one-stop-shop for product-led companies.

 • SEMrush: Conduct keyword research, analyze competitor strategies, and track your website's ranking.
 Identifying relevant keywords and understanding the competitive landscape is crucial for optimizing your product's content and attracting organic traffic.